alain-bouchard-quality/engineering-notes/content/how-to-promote-the-quality-best-practices.md

 ## Enforce

-- Contact the best practices stakeholders and to ask for support (example: to push the best practices downward)
+- Contact the best practices stakeholders and ask for support (I.e.: to push the best practices downward)
 - To fix deadlines (must be adopted by specific dates)
 - Enforce with Gates, checklists, DoD, etc.
 - Set Quality specific OKRs